-A. On level ground, position the Pro-Till so it is straight in-line behind the tractor.

-B. Slightly extend the Transport Cylinder (#3) just enough to remove the weight of wings off from the wing transport carriers (approximately 1").
-Do not lift more than needed.
+- A. On level ground, position the PRO-TILL so it is straight in-line behind the tractor. - B. Slightly extend the Transport Cylinders (#3) just enough to remove the weight of wings off from the wing transport carriers.
+Do not lift more than

-▲ IMPORTANT: DO NOT fully extend the transport cylinders at this point.
+A IMPORTANT: Do Not fully extend the transport cylinders at this point.
 Follow proper procedures to prevent possible equipment damage or failure.